 Measure the rye whiskey in a jigger.
 We use a Japanese jigger to ensure an accurate measurement and avoid spillage.

-Click here to buy a Japanese jigger if you don’t have a jigger or fancy an inexpensive upgrade.
+Buy a Japanese jigger from Amazon if you don’t have a jigger or fancy an inexpensive upgrade.

 Immediately pour the rye whiskey into the second lowball glass with the sugar-bitters sludge.